Explore this course:

 Advances in TESOL

-This module will familiarise students with cutting-edge research in the teaching of English to speakers of other languages (TESOL).
+This module will familiarise you with cutting-edge research in the teaching of English to speakers of other languages (TESOL).
 In particular, aligning with the research interests and publications of the module convenors, it will focus on current research on vocabulary studies, English for specific purposes, and academic writing and academic literacy.

 15 credits